jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 | ViT-g-14::laion2b_s12b_b42k      | 0.724         | 0.853         | 0.788     | 0.730         | 0.846         | 0.788     | 0.639         | 0.806         | 0.722     |
 +----------------------------------+---------------+---------------+-----------+---------------+---------------+-----------+---------------+---------------+-----------+

+From the table, we observe that the ViT models outperform the RN models in general.
+More specifically, the ViT-H-14::laion2b_s32b_b79k model and ViT-g-14::laion2b_s12b_b42k model achieve the best and second-best results on all zero-shot retrieval tasks.
+For ViT models, the results of the same base model are better on those pre-trained with larger datasets (e.g., ViT-B-32::openai vs ViT-B-32::laion400m_e31 vs ViT-B-32::laion2b-s34b-b79k).

 Zero-shot classification
 ++++++++++++++++++++++++